andmhn/Exam-System/SETUP.md

 # Database
 ====================================================

-install mysql
+* install mysql

-insure it is running in port 3306
+* insure it is running in port 3306

-also you may set this credential -> username:root password:mysql
+* also you may set this credential -> username:root password:mysql

-        If you want to provide your own, freely modify "src/main/Global.java" file 😌
+  ( If you want to provide your own, freely modify "src/main/Global.java" file 😌)

-now create a database named "examsystem" and open it.
+* now create a database named "examsystem" and open it.

-now open sql query tool;
+* now open sql query tool and

-copy paste the "schema.sql" into it. and run it completely.
+* copy paste the "schema.sql" into it. and run it completely.

-"there must be no error"
+* "there must be no error"

-# server
+# Server
 ====================================================

-# 1
-now open the folder into ecclipse with option "File" -> "Open Projects from FileSystem"
+* now open the folder into eclipse

+* with option "File" -> "Open Projects from FileSystem"

-# 2
-now navigate to src/main/Login/User_Login.java
+* now navigate to src/main/Login/User_Login.java

-# 3
-run it
+* run it

 =====================================================